 C. Pre-Professional Phase Clinical Experiences – 15% of selection criteria

-(This is the average of grades received in ATEP 202 and ATEP 203 [clinical courses].)
+(This is the average of grades received in AT 202 and AT 203 [clinical courses].)

 D. Faculty Evaluation of the Student – 5% of selection criteria

-(This is an evaluation of the candidate's classroom performance by a faculty member outside of the Department of Sports Medicine.)
+(This is an evaluation of the candidate's classroom performance by a faculty member outside of the Department of Health and Human Performance.)

 E. Entrance Exam Score – 10% of selection criteria

 (This is a cumulative exam based on the candidate's Pre-Professional Phase courses.
 The Program Director will notify the candidate of the date, time, and location.)

 F. Entrance Interview – 15% of selection criteria

 (This is a formal interview that takes place in April.
 The Program Director will notify the candidate of the date, time, and location.)

 7. The applicant earns points based on each component of the selection criteria and must earn a minimum combined score of 75 (out of 100) to be eligible for full admittance.